green-bot/greenbot-core/README.md

 * **Routing**: Greenbot connects keywords to bots, and allows bots to transfer to other bots.
 * **Language Translation**: Greenbot translates between human languages, so when you text in with French, but the prompts are in English, it will restart the bot conversation with correct language.
 Slick.
 * **All Kinds Bots**: Greenbot currently supports simple script bots, bot-kit bots, and Watson Dialog bots.
 More kinds of bots coming all the time.

+Want to learn more?
+[Check out the Wiki](https://github.com/green-bot/greenbot-core/wiki)